EastEriq/QHYccd-matlab/SDKincongruences2.md

    ExpQHYCCDSingleFrame(QC.camhandle);
    GetQHYCCDSingleFrame(QC.camhandle,QC.pImg);
 ```
 I get at best wall times of 2.8sec+texp with the QHY600 and 1.9sec+texp with the QHY367.
+The split-out
+is ~100ms in `SetQHYCCDStreamMode`, ~1ms in `ExpQHYCCDSingleFrame` and over 2500ms in `GetQHYCCDSingleFrame` for the QHY600, e.g. This is with the cameras directly connected to USB3.2 ports of a fast motherboard with short cables.

 Now there should be
 two control parameters affecting the transfer speed, `CONTROL_SPEED` (9) and `CONTROL_USBTRAFFIC`
 (12). `IsQHYCCDControlAvailable()` says that only the second is available in the two cameras.
 However,